7 Best Manual Espresso Machines in 2026: Tested & Tried

 The body is made from stainless steel and aluminum, making it lightweight yet durable enough to last for years.
 Plus, since it doesn’t use electricity, it’s an eco-friendly choice.
 You’ll find it perfect for off-grid setups or travel.

 Of course, being fully manual means there’s a learning curve.
 Especially since it doesn’t have a pressure gauge to guide you.
+But once you learn it, the ROK can pull some seriously rich and smooth espresso shots.

 Its compact size makes it ideal for small kitchens, and the no-electricity factor is a bonus for anyone who enjoys a more traditional, hands-on brewing experience.